DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 An example response body is listed below.
 Successful requests will return a response body with declaration data.

-Any attempts to submit duplicate declarations will return an error message.
+**Note**, any attempts to submit duplicate declarations will return an error message.

-<div class="govuk-inset-text">Note, providers should store the returned NPQ participant declaration ID for future management tasks.</div>
+<div class="govuk-inset-text">Providers should store the returned NPQ participant declaration ID for future management tasks.</div>

 For more detailed information see the specifications for this [notify DfE that an NPQ participant has completed training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).